f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     3-20-2021-Production-backup                                                             100%   46KB  23.7MB/s   00:00
     [root@controller-2 ~]#

-Now repeat the same steps for chassis partition development.
+Now repeat the same steps for each chassis partition in the system.

 Export Backup From the Chassis Partition API
 --------------------------------------------

 Each chassis partition in the system needs to be backed up independently.
-Below is an API example of backing up the chassis partition development.
+Below is an API example of exportinh the backuo up the chassis partition **Development**.
 Note the API call is sent to the chassis partition IP address.
-Currently a remote HTTPS server is required to export the copy of the configuration backup.
+Currently a remote HTTPS, SCP, or SFTP server is required to export the copy of the configuration backup.

 .. code-block:: bash